lnwankwo/haeng/README.md

           Print help (see a summary with '-h')
 ```

+# Notes

-Note that the tool accepts youtube URLs that are not playlists:
+-   The tool accepts youtube URLs that are not playlists:

     -   If the provided URL points to a single video, this video will be downloaded.
     -   If the provided URL does not point to a playlist or video, an empty folder will be created when attempting to download the "playlist".

+-   If the playlist file cannot be parsed, it is overridden.
+This might be fixed in the future, but should not happen if you do not manually edit the file.